The Two Weight Inequality for the Hilbert Transform: A Primer: Introduction

 It is perhaps worth emphasizing that the powerful Haar shift technique of Petermichl, even with its impressive extension by Hyt\"onen \cite{2912709}, seems to be of little use in the general two weight problem.
 There are two obstacles: Firstly, in order to use it, one must essentially have control on a Haar shift operator, independently of how the grid defining the shift is defined.
 The resulting condition on the pair of weights is more subtle than the two weight inequality for the Hilbert transform.
 Secondly, one should recover the energy inequality of Lemma~\ref{l:energy}.
 But, the energy of any fixed Haar shift is zero, and indeed, the two weight inequality for Haar shift operators \cite{MR2407233} has just a few difficulties in its proof.

 By the \emph{$ A_2$ Theorem}, it is meant the linear in $ A_2$ bound for all Calder\'on-Zygmund operators.
 This result, pursued by many, and established by Hyt\"onen \cite{2912709}, has many points of contact with the subject of this note.
-But, we refer the reader to \cite{12123840} and references there in for more information.
+But, we refer the reader to \cite{MR3204859} and references there in for more information, and see \cite{150105818} for what is arguably the most elementary proof. ?

 In the $ A_2$ theory, it is essential that $ w (x) >0 $ a.e.
 Suppose one relaxes this condition to $ w (x)$ is positive on a measurable set $ E \subsetneq \mathbb R $, and define $ \sigma (x)$ to be supported on $ E$, and equal to $ w (x) ^{-1}$.
 One can then ask if the Hilbert transform is bounded for this pair of weights, and Theorem~\ref{t:noCommon} applies here.
 This question is an instance of the non-homogeneous $ A_2$ theory advocated by A.~Volberg.
 One can hope that specificity in the way the weights are prescribed could introduce some additional simplifications in the characterization of the two weight inequality in this setting.
 But, none has yet been found.